Two days of Culture, Connections, and Creativity.

 Four Panel Discussions: Film, Photography, Writing, Music

 An afternoon of panel discussions on Sunday, November 14, 2021, at The Wittliff Collections will honor talented and distinctive voices in film, photography, writing, and music whose work captures the Southwest’s unique “Spirit of Place.”
 Seating is available to sponsors and table guests on a first-come, first-served basis.
-Fifteen minutes prior to the start of each panel, unclaimed seats will be released to the general public.

 Remembering Bill Wittliff, 1940-2019